-Why compare CBD and THC?
+Why compare CBD vs THC?

 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are two of many different cannabinoids present in cannabis.
 Both CBD and THC interact with cannabinoid receptors, CB1 and CB2, to produce a variety of effects.
 It is both CBD and THC help with or limit the effects of a variety of conditions.
 CBD is more abundant in hemp and THC is more abundant in marijuana.
+But when it comes to CBD vs THC, how different are they?

 More On Cannabinoid Receptors